First published March 19, 2020

 - UUA Health Plan: Be sure participants know about these Benefit Expansions in Response to COVID-19, including waived fees on telemedicine visits and early prescription refills.

-- UUA Group Insurance Plans (Dental, Life, Long-Term Disability): Remind participants that Guardian includes an Employee Assistance Plan, offering legal, financial, and debt counseling, among other services.
+- UUA Group Insurance Plans (Dental, Life, Long-Term Disability): Remind participants that Guardian includes an Employee Assistance Plan (PDF), offering legal, financial, and debt counseling, among other services.

 - UUA Retirement Plan